 If anything, if there are weird/extreme interactions between modules, reordering them might be considered.

-#7 Updated by Istvan Kovacs almost 3 years ago
+#7 Updated by Istvan Kovacs over 5 years ago

 You're right; I fell into the error of proposing a solution to an issue I do not fully understand.
 Please feel free to edit the bug description (if that is possible).
 My issue is that applying chroma noise reduction increased noise, that's the only thing that I, as a user, know for certain.